“I missed out on the joy and the centeredness and the presence and the love that I’m desperately clawing back to”

 So I don’t really have advice, but I guess for me, as a man I’ve felt like I’m starting to resent that I’ve had such a self-actualization, money-focused, provider-focused life.
 It’s really caused me to miss out on some important lessons that I deeply value.
 And I’m having to try to build relationships in a way that I wish I wasn’t having to build at this stage.
 I wish there was foundational intimacy that I could have had at an earlier time in my life.
 And I know that my wife is feeling the same pain in an opposite way where it’s like, I’m having to start at a later stage than I’d have liked to find this self-actualization.

-It’s been beautiful to watch her thrive and finding this passion that gives her life and I think, Man, it didn’t have to be either/or.
+It’s been beautiful to watch her thrive and find this passion that gives her life and I think, Man, it didn’t have to be either/or.
 It could’ve been both the whole time.
 And think of the energy that I could have brought to my work with a more balanced approach.
 And think of the energy she could have brought to her parenting with a more balanced approach.
 I don’t feel like the right outcome here was divide and conquer and specialization to the max of resource maximization.
 I think that’s what happened here.
-I’m going to do whatever makes the most money and ultimately whatever makes the most money and creates the most efficiency with our resources, that’s what we’re going to do—and be damned what it does to people’s balance.
+I’m going to do whatever makes the most money and and creates the most efficiency with our resources, that’s what we’re going to do—and be damned what it does to people’s balance.
 I don’t think that’s been healthy for us.
 Maybe we have more money as a society, but we definitely have more mental health problems and we definitely have more stress and we definitely don’t have very high success rates in our relationships.
-At what cost are we going to maximize resources as the expense of human development?
+At what cost are we going to maximize resources at the expense of human development?
 To me that’s the big question.

 I think that’s the general drift.
 I know it’s kind of heavy, but that’s how I feel about it for myself.
 I think you have to find a desire to want to connect with deeper joy than just get power or have resource maximization.
 Because that’s what’s driving this imbalance.